LIV4D/MAPLES-DR/docs/source/welcome/quickstart.rst

 Configure the datasets behavior
 ===============================

-The dataset behavior can be tailored to ease the integration with your code or you specific application.
-For instance, you might need the images and biomarkers map to have a specific resolution, a specific format (PIL image or numpy array), a specific channel order (`rgb` or `bgr`)...
-The default behavior of the library is configured with the :func:`maples_dr.configure` method, and the configuration options are documented in details in :class:`maples_dr.config.DatasetConfig` documentation.
+The dataset behavior can be tailored to ease the integration with your code or specific application.
+For instance, you might need the images and biomarker maps to have a specific resolution, a specific format (PIL image or numpy array), a specific channel order (`rgb` or `bgr`)...
+The default behavior of the library is configured with the :func:`maples_dr.configure` method, and the configuration options are detailed in :class:`maples_dr.config.DatasetConfig` documentation.

-The following example shows how to configure the dataset to return images as numpy arrays (instead of PIL image) and with a resolution of 512x512 pixels:
+The following example shows how to configure the dataset to return images as numpy arrays (instead of PIL images) and with a resolution of 512x512 pixels:

 .. code-block:: python